shundhammer/qdirstat/README.md

 This is a Qt-only port of the old Qt3/KDE3-based KDirStat, now based on the latest Qt 5.
 It does not need any KDE libs or infrastructure.
-It runs on every X11-based desktop on Linux, BSD and other Unix-like systems.
+It runs on every X11-based desktop on Linux, BSD and other Unix-like systems and of course in a Docker container.

 QDirStat has a number of new features compared to KDirStat.
 To name a few: